rjones30/EPICSscalers.js/README.md

-# EPICSscalers.js - web client for display and animation of EPICS scalers
+# EPICSscalers.js - web client/server for display and animation of EPICS scalers

 ## Author